 4. Refuse entry if swimmer is not acclimated to cold water swimming.

-What method(s) of swimmer preparation will you take:
+What method(s) of swimmer preparation will you take: Website has clear information on how to conduct cold water preparation.
+Escorted preparatory cold water swims are hosted free of charge starting up to 1 months before the event.